How to Transfer Photos from iPhone to Flash Drive

 After transferring, click "Open Folder" to check the pictures you have transferred to flash drive.

 This is how to transfer photos from iPhone to flash drive or an external drive with the help of FonePaw iOS Transfer.
 Once on a flash drive, the files should become easier to manage.
+It also supports users to transfer photos from PC to iPhone with the "Add" feature.
 Now just download and use FonePaw iOS Transfer to move more iPhone or iPad files to your flash drive.

 I guess you may be confused which one to take a shot.
 Indeed, both methods have their benefits and drawbacks.
 If you still hesitate, perhaps this comparison chart is able to solve your puzzle.

 I'm sure now you have a clear thought in your mind.
-If you still have run into troubles when transferring photos from flash drive, USB memory stick, thumb drive, jump drive and pendrive.
-I'd like to be your guide.
+If you still have run into troubles when transferring photos from USB stick, flash drive, thumb drive, jump drive and pendrive, please drop us a comment below to let us know!

 Thank you for providing feedback!